 Julia has been with UEDA since 2010, providing administrative support to UEDA following two terms on the UEDA Board and 25 years in community development in Indiana and Milwaukee.
 She provides similar services for other businesses and non-profits in the City and volunteers in her neighborhood.
 She is a crabby gardener who cannot grow zucchini.

-- Nikki Payne, Southeastern WI Regional Planning Commission (Vice President)
+- Nikki Payne, Southeastern WI Regional Planning Commission (President)

 - Nathan Guequierre, AECOM (Secretary)